-Crisis welcomed a total of 3,911 guests in 2016, all of whom have much less opportunity for foot care than the rest of the population and yet have far greater demands on their feet.
+Crisis welcomed over 4000 guests in 2018, all of whom have much less opportunity for foot care than the rest of the population and yet have far greater demands on their feet.
 The results can be debilitating and painful.
-375 of those guests benefited from the Crisis Podiatry service, which was run by just 53 volunteers.
+Over 390 of those guests benefited from the Crisis Podiatry service, which was run by around 60 volunteers.

 This year, Crisis are hoping to attract even more volunteers, to treat even more people in need.
 They are seeking qualified podiatrists to treat their guests, and podiatry students or foot health practitioners to help run the service by welcoming guests and preparing them for treatment.

-The Crisis Podiatry Service provides a range of treatments and foot care advice for guests, mainly treating corns and calluses, mycotic and gryphotic nails, blistering and maceration.
+Volunteer teams provide a range of treatments and foot care advice for guests, mainly treating corns and calluses, mycotic and gryphotic nails, as well as blistering and maceration.

 Cosyfeet supports Crisis each year by donating socks to users of the volunteer podiatry service, and by appealing for volunteers from the podiatry community.